Eat in Hong Kong like a MasterChef

 7 Heard Street, Wan Chai, Hong Kong, instagram.com/tck.hk

 MasterChef moment: Upon realising this was just around the corner from Kam’s Roast Goose, Poh and I left Andy and my hair and make-up wonder woman, Maureen, in line for roast poultry while we went and ate here!
-Don’t worry, we took them some takeaway (aka our leftovers from over-ordering).
+Don’t worry, we took them some takeaway (aka our leftovers).

 Kam's Roast Goose

 Believe the hype, Kam’s Roast Goose is the best roast poultry I’ve tasted.
-Every mouthful is a nibble of nirvana: supple, perfumed dark meat and perfectly rendered skin that snaps on top but is juicy with melting fat underneath.
-The family has been known for their roast goose for more than 70 years, starting with Grandfather Kam opening Yung Kee restaurant in 1942, to Kam’s Roast Goose, which is helmed by the third generation and was awarded a Michelin Star within six months of opening in 2014.
-We also ordered bouncy “Prince Kinsen” noodles cooked in goose fat, marinated black fungus with vinegar, garlicky cucumbers, gai lan and cured goose liver sausages heavily perfumed with plum wine.
+Every mouthful is a nibble of nirvana: supple, perfumed dark meat and perfectly rendered skin with a top layer that shatters and hides melty fat underneath.
+The family has been known for their roast goose for more than 70 years, starting with their grandfather opening Yung Kee restaurant in 1942.
+Kam’s Roast Goose is named in his honour and run by the third generation.
+It was awarded a Michelin Star within six months of opening in 2014.
+We also ordered bouncy “Prince Kinsen” noodles cooked in goose fat, marinated black fungus with vinegar, garlicky cucumbers, gai lan and cured goose liver sausages fragrant with plum wine.
 With just 36 seats, there’s a queue an hour before it opens, but it’s absolutely worth the wait.

 226 Hennessy Road, Wan Chai, Hong Kong, krg.com.hk